Softhouse/raspberry-cluster/README.md

 1. Log in to the master node and create a copy of the credentials that is readable by the pi user:

     ```sh
-    ssh k8-t<team>-n1
     sudo cp /etc/kubernetes/admin.conf .
     sudo chown $(id -u):$(id -g) admin.conf
-    exit
     ```

-1. On your workstation copy the credentials file using scp:
+1. On your laptop or workstation copy the credentials file using scp:

     **Warning** If you have existing kubernetes configuration, back it up before executing the command below as it will overwrite the configuration.

     ```sh
-    mkdir -p ~/.kube/conf
+    mkdir -p ~/.kube/config
     scp pi@k8s-t<team>-n1.local:~/admin.conf ~/.kube/config
     ```